hamzaharoon1314/gmic-luts-wins/README.md

 [Requires GMIC](https://gmic.eu/index.html)

-Run `bash generate-luts.sh` on the command line.
+Run `bash generate-luts.ps1` on the Powershell.

 To change the preview image, replace test.jpg with your own image.